MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Finland/how-to-set-up-bank-reference-files.md

 ---
-    title: How to: Set Up Bank Reference Files | Microsoft Docs
+    title: How to Set Up Bank Reference Files | Microsoft Docs
     description: To process electronic payments, you must first set up bank reference files to determine how payment data should be imported or exported.
     services: project-madeira
     documentationcenter: ''